A swath of Minnesota's forest heavily impacted by eastern larch beetle.

 Photo by Marc Roberts, USDA Forest Service.

-Eastern larch beetle is a native bark beetle infesting tamarack (eastern larch) at unprecedented levels throughout the tree's range in Minnesota.
+Eastern larch beetle is a native bark beetle infesting tamarack (eastern larch) at unprecedented levels throughout Minnesota's tree range.

-Historically, eastern larch beetle produced small localized outbreaks that lasted only a few years and did not cause much mortality.
-However, climate change has lengthened the growing season, which has in turn increased reproductive success and allowed the beetle population to increase more quickly than in the past.
-As of 2020, Minnesota is in its 21th consecutive year of eastern larch beetle outbreak, and currently has more than 666,000 acres with affected forest tamarack.
-There is no indication that the outbreak is subsiding.
+Historically, the eastern larch beetle produced small localized outbreaks that lasted only a few years and did not cause much mortality.
+However, climate change has lengthened the growing season, which has increased reproductive success and allowed the beetle population to increase more quickly than in the past.
+As of 2023, Minnesota is in its 23rd consecutive year of eastern larch beetle outbreak and currently has more than 1 million acres with affected forest tamarack.

 Location